glymphie/CTFdeploy/README.md

 ##### Must-have
 `password`: Password used to log into the account.
-`email`: This is not necessarily a must but might come in handy if you want to receive messages about the CTF.
+`email`: The email which should be used by CTFd to send information to the user.
 `type`: Can either be `admin` or `user`.

 ##### Optional